nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 #### Add a deadline to the deadline list:
 Format: `add_deadline n/<name> t/<time>`

-Note: User is allowed to input name and time parameter of any format.
+Note: User is allowed to input time parameter in any time format they prefer.

 Example:
 ```